strad-dev/oh-bot/README.md

 ## Commands

+`!help` - Show this help message

+`!validate` - Ensures that your config is correct.

 `!claim` - TAs only.
 Claim a ticket as yours.
 Only one TA may claim a ticket at a time.

 `!unclaim` - TAs only.
 Unclaim a ticket if you cannot solve a problem.
 Only the person who claimed the ticket may unclaim it.